XcalableMP/manual/en/shadow_reflect.rst

 bound on p(2), and p(3) sends a(9) to the shadow area on the upper bound on p(2).

-Specifying width
+Specify width
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The default behavior of a reflect directive is to update whole of the shadow area declared by a shadow directive.
+The default behavior of a reflect directive is to update the whole of the shadow area declared by a shadow directive.
 However, there are some cases where a specific part of the shadow area is to be updated to reduce the communication size in a point of the code.